okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 #### Timeline graph

-The timeline graph shows utilization over the last 28 hours.
+The timeline graph shows use over the last 28 hours.
 When a rate violation occurs, as indicated by a spike at the point on the timeline graph, you can compare the same point in time from the past day.

 #### Bar graph